The Legend of Zelda: Tears of the Kingdom Review

 Zelda, Tears of the Kingdom, Nintendo, Review.
 RPG, Screenshot, NoobFeed

 The new abilities are fuse, ultra hand, and ascend.
 Fuse allows items to be sewn together with weapons, arrows, and shields to change the flow of combat.
-Ultra hand allows for objects in the overworld to be picked up in a similar fashion to Breath of the Wild’s magnesis but it also allows for them to be glued together in order to create structures and vehicles to traverse the world with.
-Lastly is ascend, which largely changes how exploring is handled as it allows for the player to rise through solid ceilings and up to their surface.
-This makes scaling the large mountains, and other structures found throughout the world much easier to climb.
+Ultra hand allows for objects in the overworld to be picked up similarly to Breath of the Wild’s magnesis, but it also allows for them to be glued together in order to create structures and vehicles to traverse the world with.

-In Tears of the Kingdom, most of the world is accessible right away and allows for the mind to carry the adventure through the exploration.
+In Tears of the Kingdom, most of the world is accessible right away and allows the mind to carry the adventure through exploration.
 Many of the quests will guide the player through new areas, but exploration is at the will of the player.
 This does include the new sky areas as well as the depths.
 These areas feature new mechanics and locals that Breath of the Wild never had.
-But as mentioned prior, these areas aren't the only new things as a large majority of the overworld has been changed, whether its lava pools being drained or mountains having been dug through or even some of the towns being rebuilt there is a lot of new to be had in even the most familiar of areas.

 Zelda, Tears of the Kingdom, Nintendo, Review.
 RPG, Screenshot, NoobFeed